“We don’t hibernate, we celebrate!“

 Winterlude’s a great time for visiting Ottawa with kids.
 On the weekend of my visit, the streets were full of youngsters, hopping through the snow, gasping at the stunning ice sculptures dotted around, munching on BeaverTails, and taking their first steps onto the ice.
 Rideau Hall’s Winter Celebration, the Ice Dragon Boat Race and all the different ice rinks were great for families.
 The number one Winterlude destination for families, though, was Snowflake Kingdom.

-Visit Snowflake Kingdom
+Visit Snowflake Kingdom at Winterlude

 Ottawa lies on the border between Ontario and Québec.
 Winterlude’s Snowflake Kingdom was across the Ottawa River, on the Québec side, in Gatineau’s Jacques Cartier Park.